macroxue/light-bulb-changer/README.md

 ## Adjustment

 Since the 1/2 in.
 PVC pipe was too flexible, it's put inside a stainless steel telescoping pipe savaged from an old clothes rack.
 In retrospect, the steel pipe alone could be sufficient but I didn't want to redesign the 3D-printed parts.

+The hand may be attached to the other end of the pipe so it can change light bulbs in the ceiling or on a celling fan.
+However, it may not work well for light bulbs with a flat bottom as the fingers can't open eaisly when pushed against the bottom.